Iterative execution of discrete and inverse discrete Fourier transforms with applications for signal denoising via sparsification: Related techniques

 \subsection{Relationship to standard discrete Fourier analysis}

 The discrete Fourier transform is widely used in many areas of data analysis with common applications including signal processing \cite{Sundararajan:aa}, image analysis \cite{9243510}, and efficient evaluation of convolutions \cite{NEURIPS2020_2fd5d41e}.
 The standard structure for these applications is the transformation of real-valued data (e.g, time-valued signal or image) into the frequency domain via a discrete Fourier transform, computation on the frequency domain representation, and final transformation back into the time/location domain via an inverse discrete Fourier transform.
 For example, to preserve specific frequencies in a signal, the original data can be transformed into the frequency domain via a discrete Fourier transform, the coefficients for non-desired frequencies set to zero, and a filtered time domain signal generated via an inverse transformation.
 A similar structure is found in the application of other invertable discrete transforms.
-A key difference between this type of application and the approach discussed in this paper relates to number of executions of the forward and inverse transforms.
+A key difference between this type of application and the approach discussed in this paper relates to number of executions of the forward and inverse transforms and the nature of the functions applied to the data in each domain, i.e., $h()$ and $g()$.
 Specifically, standard discrete Fourier analysis involves just the single application of forward and inverse transforms separated by execution of a single function.
 In contrast, the method described by Algorithm \eqref{alg:ft_it} involves the repeated execution of forward and inverse transforms interleaved by the execution of $h()$ and $g()$ functions until the desired convergence conditions are obtained.